aaronsky/aaronsky/content/posts/swiftpm-app-projects.md

 }
 ```

-This all seems promising to me on its own, but what else can we do with this format, and what are the limitations?
+This seems promising on its own, but what else can we do with this format, and what are the limitations?

 ### What Works?